 The GTU Board of Trustees is delighted to announce the formation of a select committee on Diversity, Equity, and Inclusiveness (DEI).
 With this step, the Graduate Theological Union aims to further embody and live out its commitment to nurturing a healthy, vibrant campus culture of pluralism.
 The effort is spearheaded by the GTU Board’s Vice Chair William Glenn, who has brought together a committee that includes a “wide variety of perspectives on DEI” from across the GTU, with a goal of offering “a set of recommendations to the board to make the GTU an even more diverse and inclusive place.”

-The 17-member committee includes a mix of current students, faculty members, alumni, trustees, and the interim president, and comprises broad representation across genders, races, ethnicities, and religious and spiritual traditions.
+The 17-member committee includes a mix of current students, faculty members, alumni, trustees, and the GTU president, and comprises broad representation across genders, races, ethnicities, and religious and spiritual traditions.
 Glenn sees the newly established committee as “a robust and representative group of individuals who have a deep love for the GTU as their common bond.”

 "The Select Committee on Diversity, Equity, and Inclusiveness brings together a robust and representative group of individuals who have a deep love for the GTU as their common bond."